Grammar Index By Induced Suffix Sorting: Implementation

-\paragraph{\GCISuni{}} To save space, we can leverage universal code to compress the right hand sides of the productions.
+\paragraph{\GCISuni{}} To save space, we can leverage universal code to compress the RHSs of the productions.
 First, we observe that $Q$ and the first symbols $F := \pi(X_1)[1], \ldots, \pi(X_{|\Gamma|})[1]$ form an ascending sequence, such that we represent both $Q$ and $F$ in Elias--Fano coding~\cite{elias74code}.
-Next, we observe that each right hand side $\pi(X_i)$ form a bitonic sequence: the ranks of the first $\ell_i$ symbols are non-decreasing, while rest of the ranks are non-increasing.
+Next, we observe that each RHS $\pi(X_i)$ forms a bitonic sequence: the ranks of the first $\ell_i$ symbols are non-decreasing, while the rest of the ranks are non-increasing.
 Our idea is to store $\ell_i$ and the rest of $\pi(X_i)[2..]$ in delta-coding, i.e., $\Delta[i][k] := |\pi(X_i)[k] - \pi(X_i)[k-1]|$ for $k \in [2..|\pi(X_i)|]$, which is stored in Elias-$\gamma$ code~\cite{elias75universal}.
 Although $\pi(X_i)[k] - \pi(X_i)[k-1] < 0$ for $k > \ell_i$, we can decode $\pi(X_i)[k]$ by subtracting instead of adding the difference to $\pi(X_i)[k-1]$ as usual in delta-coding.
 Hence, we can replace $R$ with $\Delta$, but need to adjust $Q$ such that $Q[i]$ points to the first bit of $\Delta[i]$.
 Finally, like in the first variant, we store the expansion lengths of all non-terminals in $L$.
 Here, we separate $L$ in a first part using 8 bits per entry, then 16 bits per entry, and finally 32 bits per entry.
 To this end, we represent $L$ by three arrays, start with filling the first array, and continue with filling the next array whenever we process a value whose bit representation cannot be stored in a single entry of the current array.
-Since Elias--Fano code supports constant-time random access and Elias-$\gamma$ supports constant-time linear access, we can decode $\pi(X_i)$ by accessing~$F[i]$ and then sequentially decode $\Delta[i]$.
+Since Elias--Fano code supports constant-time random access and Elias-$\gamma$ supports constant time per decoded codeword during sequential access, we can decode $\pi(X_i)$ by accessing~$F[i]$ and then sequentially decode $\Delta[i]$.
 Hence, we can simulate \GCISnep{} with this compressed version without sacrificing the theoretical bounds.
-We call the resulting index \GCISuni{}. \Cref{figGCISuni} captures our compression steps.
+We call the resulting index \GCISuni{}. \JO{\Cref{figGCISuni} captures our compression steps.}